jjyotikataria/Rshiny/README.md

   - rfigshare
   - shinycustomloader
   - rhandsontable
+  - rsconnect

-- Isolate the reactive variables if the action button should update the plot only when all inputs are changed acc. to need \
+- Isolate the reactive variables if the action button should update the plot only when all inputs are changed acc. to need

-- Whatever files are uploaded with input file widget, the files are temp. stored on the R shiny server and gets deleted when the shiny app is stopped. \
+- Whatever files are uploaded with input file widget, the files are temp. stored on the R shiny server and gets deleted when the shiny app is stopped.

 - Using rhandsontable to take the inputs from the user